 Subscription management platforms help you to retain your customers, while taking over some of the day-to-day admin related to running your business, such as:

 This is probably the most important function these platforms serve.
-Once you’ve attracted a valuable subscriber, you want their payments to be processed reliably, accurately and securely.
+Once you’ve attracted a valuable subscriber, you want to be able to accept payments reliably, accurately and securely.

 Subscription management platforms handle different currencies, payment options, tiered payments, promotional pricing and more for the benefit of you and your customers.